-All PFASs are very persistent in the environment.
-Many PFASs are likely to persist in the environment longer than any other man-made organic substance.
+All PFASs within the proposed substance scope are very persistent in the environment.
+Many of them are likely to persist in the environment longer than any other man-made organic substance.
 As a consequence, if releases are not minimised, humans and other organisms will be exposed to progressively increasing amounts of PFASs until such levels are reached where effects are likely.
 In such an event the exposures are practically irreversible.
 Even if further releases of PFASs were immediately prevented, existing environmental stocks would continue to be a source of exposure for generations.
 There are several additional concerns arising from the use of PFASs, e.g., that a ubiquitous contamination of drinking water resources is unavoidable unless releases are minimised.
 Human exposures occur efficiently via all exposure routes via environment and cannot be avoided or mitigated.
 Some PFASs can accumulate in plants, others have bioaccumulation potential in biota and humans.
 Exposures are also transmitted effectively to unborn and breastfeeding children.

-Use of PFASs in firefighting foams is substantially contributing to long-term general human and environmental exposures of PFASs aside other uses.
+The use of PFASs in firefighting foams is substantially contributing to long-term general human and environmental exposures of PFASs aside other uses.
 The proposed restriction is providing a partial solution to the need to prevent the increase of general PFAS exposures.
 However, specific to the use of PFASs in firefighting foams, the potential to contaminate local environments, where firefighting, equipment maintenance and training take place, is high.
 The proposed restriction directly prevents such contaminated sites to be formed in future.

-Five Member States are in the process of preparing a restriction that would cover all uses of PFASs.
+The Netherlands, Denmark, Germany, Sweden and Norway are in the process of preparing a restriction that would cover all uses of PFASs.
 Concurrently, the Commission requested ECHA on 20 July 2020 to prepare a restriction proposal on the use PFASs in firefighting foams, as there are many technically and economically feasible alternatives available with the same function.
-Furthermore, initiatives have been taken in non-EU countries such as in Australia and restrictions on use in several US states and Australia.
+Furthermore, initiatives to minimise PFAS emissions have been taken in non-EU countries such as in Australia and restrictions on use in several US states and Australia.
 This global trend of moving away from PFASs in firefighting foams also helps the implementation of the proposed EU-wide restriction.

-Based on five main options considered, a restriction covering placing on the market, use and export is proposed in the EU with specific transitional periods.
-The assessment of risk reduction capacity, costs and cost-effectiveness ratios supports this conclusion.
+Based on five main options considered, the Dossier Submitter proposes a restriction covering placing on the market, use and formulation (including for export) of PFASs in firefighting foams with specific transitional periods.
+The assessment of the risk reduction capacity, costs and cost-effectiveness ratios supports this conclusion.
 The results are associated with significant uncertainties and ranges have been estimated.